davidjonas/unCloud/README.md

 Installation instructions
 =========================
+Before installing unCloud make sure to backup your apache folder contents /var/www/ if you have something there.
+The website served by uncloud will be stored in this directory.

 To install unCloud on linux you can use the automatic remote installation script by simply pasting the following command on a terminal window.